sebsilas/musicassessr-aws/README.md

 # Usage

 ## 1) Setup AWS architecture
-For more information about the setup, please see [Architecture Overview](https://github.com/mcetn/shiny-app-aws/blob/main/architecture_overview.md).
+For more information about the AWS architecture setup, please see [Architecture Overview](https://github.com/mcetn/shiny-app-aws/blob/main/architecture_overview.md).

 a) If you do not have one already, [create an AWS account](https://aws.amazon.com/resources/create-account/).
 b) Get your AWS access key(AWS_ACCESS_KEY_ID) and secret access keys(AWS_SECRET_ACCESS_KEY) => [How To](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/getting-your-credentials.html).